huynguyen250896/geneSA/README.md

 Users can feed any -omics data to this parameter; e.g., gene expression, copy number alteration, methylation, or the like.
 NOTE that you must code values/observations in `data` as labels in advance.
-For example, expresison levels of genes usually are divided into highly expressed genes ("up") and lowly expressed genes ("down"), or into highly expressed genes ("up"), moderately expressed genes ("mid), and lowly expressed genes ("down").
+For example, expresison levels of genes usually are divided into highly expressed genes ("up") and lowly expressed genes ("down"), or into highly expressed genes ("up"), moderately expressed genes ("mid"), and lowly expressed genes ("down").

 - time: numeric or integer column vector.
 It is overall survival time of all samples extracted from